A penalized least squares estimator for extreme-value mixture models: Estimation of the mixture model

 \begin{remark} Since \( A \) has unit row sums by definition, one can argue that the minimization problem~\eqref{eq:estimator} can be reduced to a lower-dimensional formulation where \( \Theta_A = [0,1]^{d\times(r-1)} \) by eliminating the column \( \bo{a}_{\cdot r} \) and imposing the constraint $ a_{j1} + \dots + a_{jr-1} \leq 1, \text{for each } j \in D$.
 However, such an approach penalizes only the first \( r-1 \) columns of the matrix \( A \), leading to an asymmetric treatment of the parameters. \end{remark}

-\begin{remark} Theorem~\ref{stephanson} states that the extreme directions of a mixture model correspond to the set of signatures of its coefficient matrix \( A \).
+\begin{remark} By Theorem~\ref{stephenson}, the extreme directions of a mixture model correspond to the set of signatures of its coefficient matrix \( A \).
 For $s \in R$, the sets $ \hat{J}_s = \left\{ j \in D : \hat{a}_{js} > 0 \right\} $ thus explicitly provide estimates of the extreme directions associated with the data. \end{remark}

 \paragraph{Minimization algorithm and choice of $p$.} To solve the minimization problem~\eqref{eq:estimator}, we use the bounded limited-memory modification of the BFGS quasi-Newton method (\texttt{L-BFGS-B} algorithm in \texttt{R}), see \citet{byrd1995limited}.
 This iterative method has the update step